raymonable/lycaon/README.md

 # lycaon project

+> :warning: This project's codebase is not good and does not reflect my current TypeScript capabilities.
+Please forgive me.

 A segatools.ini editor / checker for a specific slider-based game.

-> :warning: Firefox and other non-Chromium based browsers may have issues as `webkitEntries` (yes, an old API, whatever) doesn't work as intended on Firefox.

 ## Features